Best AI Presentation Maker in 2026 (Honest Review)

 Other tools worth knowing about

 Manus takes a research-first approach to presentation generation.
 Give it a topic and it spends several minutes researching across multiple sources before building a deck with narrative structure, custom visuals, and detailed speaker notes.
 The output quality is strong, especially for content-heavy decks where accuracy matters.
-The trade-off is speed by generation takes 5-15 minutes rather than seconds, and you don't get a real-time canvas editor for fine-tuning the output.
+The trade-off is speed: generation takes 5-15 minutes rather than seconds, and you don't get a real-time canvas editor for fine-tuning the output.
 Exports to PowerPoint, Google Slides, and PDF.
 Best for research-heavy presentations where content depth matters more than design control.

 Slidesgo offers 30,000+ templates for PowerPoint and Google Slides with AI-powered presentation generation.
 The generation quality is a step below Gamma or Moda, but the template variety is strong, especially for education, with built-in lesson plan and quiz generators.
 The free tier is limited to 3 AI presentations per month; Premium is under $1/month billed annually.
 Best for educators and students who need quick, good-enough slides.